Trained as an actor and self-taught as a sculptor and puppeteer, Kevin Augustine founded Lone Wolf Tribe in 1997.

 Augustine's work has been funded with grants and fellowships from The New York State Council on the Arts, The Jerome Foundation, The Jim Henson Foundation, The Mid Atlantic Arts Foundation, Brooklyn Arts Council, The Green Wall Foundation, The Axe Houghton Foundation, Puffin Foundation, The Pennsylvania Arts Council & Puppeteers of America.
-He is a multiple-time artist fellow of WildAcres, Yaddo, Djerassi and The Mac Dowell Colony (2007 centennial featured guest artist) and enjoyed a developmental residency on a farm in Norway through Ellla Fiskum Danz & R.E.D. as well as in Canada with an invitation from Les Sages Fous to develop BODY CONCERT
+He is a multiple-time artist fellow of WildAcres, Yaddo, Djerassi and The Mac Dowell Colony (2007 centennial featured guest artist) and enjoyed a developmental residency on a farm in Norway through Ellla Fiskum Danz & R.E.D. as well as in Canada with an invitation from Les Sages Fous to co-produce BODY CONCERT; World Premiere: 2019.

 As an associate member and regular activist performance partner with Veterans for Peace, Kevin performs randomly on the streets and sidewalks of NYC with CLARION CALL : a street theatre pantomime series calling silent attention to the costs of war.
 CLARION CALL was invited to VFP’s 30th anniversary National Convention in San Diego and was part of the only peace contingent marching up NYC's 5th avenue in the 2015 & 2017 Armistice Day Parades.

 Other ongoing collaborations in non-violent activism include Grannies for Peace & Fort Green for Peace.
 In 2014 Augustine collaborated with Brooklyn for Peace to produce and moderate the guest speaker series, "The Pathway To Peace," following performances of his Dixon Place commissioned work, Hobo Grunt Cycle.
-The series featured Paul K. Chappell, a West Point graduate, captain in the Iraq war and author of several books including "Peaceful Revolution"; Vietnam vet turned Zen Buddhist monk, Claude AnShin Thomas, author of "At Hell's Gate" and Susan Schnall, a Navy nurse in the Vietnam war featured in the documentary, "Sir!
-No, Sir!"
+The series featured Paul K. Chappell, a West Point graduate, captain in the Iraq war and author of several books including "Peaceful Revolution"; Vietnam vet turned Zen Buddhist monk, Claude AnShin Thomas, author of "At Hell's Gate" and Susan Schnall, a Navy nurse in the Vietnam war and current president of VFP New York Chapter 34.
 In 2013, Kevin collaborated with Pontus Lidberg Dance as Puppet Director on SNOW- a reinterpretation of Stravinsky's Rite of Spring, commissioned by the Royal Swedish Opera, with a 2015 NYC premier at The Joyce Theatre.
 Since 2006, Kevin has been a principle puppeteer at the Metropolitan Opera in Anothny Minghella's Madama Butterfly and Robert Lapage's Ring Cycle.